Hen’omby sy saosy dipoavatra

-Madagascan pepper is famous throughout the world for its quality and special flavour.
-In this recipe for beef (in best case zebu) with pepper sauce, you exlusively use Madagascan pepper: Prickled green pepper, dried black pepper and if you like it particularly tasty, you should add a little wild pepper (in Malagasy voatsyperyfery).
-The wild pepper is not hot, but adds “that certain something” to the sauce.
+Madagascan pepper is famous throughout the world for its quality and special flavor.
+In this recipe for beef (in best case zebu) with pepper sauce, you exclusively use Madagascan pepper: Prickled green pepper, dried black pepper and if you like it particularly tasty, you should add a little wild pepper (in Malagasy voatsyperyfery).
+The wild pepper is not hot but adds “that certain something” to the sauce.

 Ingredients für 2-3 persons: